particle-iot/docs/src/content/tools/cloud-tools/integration-copy.md

 This is necessary if you are using product customers, where claiming will occur to many accounts.
 Since product customers cannot log into the console, they do not have customer-specific integrations.

-Unclaimed product devices cannot receive the response from a product webhook, but they can still send to the webhook.
+Unclaimed product devices could not receive the response from a product webhook prior to March 2023, but can now.

 ### Device owner integrations